 And, always remember, a photo that makes you happy is better than just getting the job done.
 Soaping can be a happy process, even product photos of your soap can be fun.
 Every area is an opportunity for your creativity to flourish.
 Let photography be fun as well, leave the stress trolls at the door, and just have a sense of humor about it all.
 Take a ton of photos and then see them on your screen.
 Then take more.

-When its all done and said, which photos make you happy without thinking about them?
+When its all done and said, which ones make you happy without thinking about them?
 I’ve broken all these ideas down to words, but mostly, now that I’ve shot over half a million (literally) images I just shoot on feeling.
 I was told a long time ago by a famous photographer that photography is the study of light.
 I poo-pooed it and said “its all feeling” and now that I’ve been doing it awhile, I agree.
-No matter what your subject is, its seeing light and responding to it so quickly and naturally, it is a feeling.
+No matter what your subject is, its seeing light and responding to it.